Behat/docs/cookbooks/custom_formatter.rst

        }

        /**
-        * setParameter will be called for each key given to the formatter in your behat.yml file.
+        * setParameter will be called for each key given to the formatter in your behat.php file.
         * We will see that later in the "integration".
         * In our case, the only allowed parameter is a "file_name" that must be a string : the JSON file that we will write.
         */